hamilton/svelte-immer-example/README.md

 ## downsides

-Of course, there are always tradeoffs.
-The main one I can think of is you don't get all that nice Redux middleware with this approach.
-Thunks are not included, and you can't get the logging and all that.
-Though it is pretty easy to add middleware by just looking at the Redux repository. `applyMiddleware` is thankfully [very slim and easily copied](https://github.com/reduxjs/redux/blob/master/src/applyMiddleware.js).
+Of course, there are always tradeoffs to simplifying.
+You don't get any of the middleware available to Redux, though it is pretty easy to add middleware functionality by looking at the `applyMiddleware` function in Redux.
+[Pretty slim and easily copied](https://github.com/reduxjs/redux/blob/master/src/applyMiddleware.js).
 [Thunks are also very easy to implement](https://github.com/reduxjs/redux-thunk/blob/master/src/index.js).

-Of course, you can just use Redux in Svelte.
+Of course, you can also just use Redux in Svelte.
 Redux is framework-agnostic.
-For the kind of data apps that I build, however, I have found Redux to be a tad bit of a drag and not overly necessary.
+For the kind of data apps that I build, however, I have found Redux to be a bit overly heavy.

 ## conclusion